Alana and Lori: “Matching Tattoos Are Overrated, Let’s Get Matching Scars”

-The video shows Alana going through a sweet gift box with all of Alana’s favorite goodies.
+The video shows Alana going through a carefully curated gift box from Lori with all of her favorite goodies.
 Lori wrote on one of the cards in the gift box, “I’m making you choose between me and that damn dialysis machine.
 Tattoos are overrated.
 Let’s get matching scars.”
 At the very the bottom of the box were pictures from their Tinder profiles announcing that their kidneys were a perfect match.
 Alana’s emotional expression was priceless:

 We talked to Lori and Alana on the eve of Thanksgiving while they spent the holidays with Alana’s family.
 This is what they told us:

-It was the end of summer when both Lori and Alana were looking for someone to hang out with so naturally they turned to the Tinder dating app.
+It was the end of summer when both Lori and Alana were looking for someone to hang out with.
+The two turned to the Tinder dating app.
 Lori had just moved back to New York and had been hanging out with her sister and her sister’s girlfriend.
 Alana had also been looking for friends and maybe something more.

 An Accidental Meeting

-At the end of the day as Lori and her sister were leaving to catch the ferry, Lori asked Alana for a kiss “It was a pretty good kiss,” Lori said.
+At the end of the day as Lori and her sister were leaving to catch the ferry, Lori asked Alana for a kiss.
+“It was a pretty good kiss,” Lori recalled.

-Alana asked Lori she wanted to go on another date where they didn’t have to yell at each other.
-They ended up going to a cheese restaurant and played video games afterwards, which Lori admitted that she was terrible at.
+Alana asked Lori on another date, promising that this time they wouldn’t have to yell at each other over loud music.
+They ended up going to a cheese restaurant and played video games afterwards.

 Alana never hid the fact that she was sick.
 Lori remembers that Alana casually brought it up on Fire Island.